yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 # Backing up System Files
 3. We will now boot Hekate to dump your system files:
     - 3a.
-Extract the Kosmos package you downloaded earlier from the prerequisites onto the root of your SD card.
+Extract the Kosmos package you downloaded earlier from the prerequisites onto the root of your SD card, and place the SD card into your Nintendo Switch.
     - 3b.
 Run TegraRCMGui, and in the `Payload` tab of TegraRCMGui, click on the folder icon and navigate to the Hekate file you downloaded earlier from the prerequisites.
     - 3c.
 Click on `Inject Payload` to inject the Hekate payload.
 The Hekate browser will now display on your Nintendo Switch.
     - 3d.
 Select `Tools`, the wrench icon at the top of the screen, and select `Backup eMMC`.
 Underneath the `Full` section, click on `eMMC BOOT0 & BOOT1`.
 This may take a few seconds to load.
 After it is finished filling the progress bar it should say `Finished and verified!`.
 Beneath `Filepath:` you will see the location of the dump.